 The boat is made entirely of carbon fibre, an incredibly lightweight yet durable material, capable of withstanding the brutal conditions of round-the-world yacht racing.

 The boat features hydrofoils – something never before seen on a HUGO BOSS boat – designed to reduce drag and optimize speed.

 The honeycomb patterned deck, meanwhile - devised by world-renowned industrial designer Konstantin Grcic - is built from light, strong Nomex, while clean carbon surfaces optimize strength and weight.

 The yacht features a one-design mast and keel, as specified by the latest rules of the IMOCA class, and was first raced in October 2015 in the 5,000nm Transat Jacques-Vabre race.

-HUGO BOSS is the first entirely black sailing yacht in the world, a feature made possible by functional pigments with heat-reflecting properties within the paint.
-The boat mirrors the core BOSS brand values – innovation, craftsmanship, precision and perfection.
+The sixth boat owned by the ocean racing team, HUGO BOSS was the first entirely black sailing yacht in the world, a feature made possible by functional pigments with heat-reflecting properties within the paint.

 Previously Virbac-Paprec, this VPLP/Verdier designed IMOCA 60 boat finished 4th in the 2012-2013 Vendée Globe with French skipper Jean-Pierre Dick at the helm.